-All the buildings on campus are monitored 24/7.
-A fire panel in the campus safety office pinpoints the exact location of a fire alarm which has been activated.
-The office will immediately dispatch an officer and/or the Georgetown Fire Department to the location of the fire alarm.
 Fire alarms should always be taken seriously.
 You should follow the posted evacuation plan, moving calmly and quickly to exit the building.
-Do not remain in the building during an alarm or return to the building without the consent of a BSK/GC official.
+Do not remain in the building during an alarm or return to the building without the consent of a BSK, Georgetown College, or Simmons College official.